ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 #> a
 ```

-We change the our key for another example.
+We change the key for another example.

 ```sh
 kdb set user:/tests/our b